hannariss/project3NumericalAlg/README.md

 **Note:** We both worked on all parts of the project together

+## Instructions

+The main.py file has to be executed using three processes.
+This can be done by using the command <mpiexec /np 3 python main.py> in the command line.

 ## Project Structure

 The project contains the following files: